hugolynch/stacks/README.md

-# Welcome to Stacks!
+# Welcome to Quarry!

-Stacks is a 3D word-building puzzle game where you dig through layers (or stacks!) of letter tiles to create words and score points.
+Quarry is a 3D word-building puzzle game where you dig through layers of letter tiles to create words and score points.

 ## How to Play